Fidelity National Financial (FNF)

 Issuing more title insurance policies than any other company in the United States, Fidelity National Financial (NYSE:FNF) provides title insurance and escrow services for real estate transactions while also offering annuities and life insurance through its F&G subsidiary.

-- Projected revenue growth of 8.1% for the next 12 months suggests its momentum from the last two years will persist
+- Estimated revenue growth of 6.4% for the next 12 months implies its momentum over the last two years will continue

-- One risk is its stagnant net premiums earned over the last five years suggest the firm needs alternative growth strategies
+- A blemish is its stagnant net premiums earned over the last five years suggest the firm needs alternative growth strategies

 Why Is Now The Time To Buy Fidelity National Financial?